yalp-log/yalp/doc/topics/install.rst

 YALP is designed to be installed on multiple servers, with different components running on separate machines.
 It can just as easily be installed on a single machine.
-This guide will show how to setup all components on a single host, but will also describe how the components could easily be distrubuted.
+This guide will show how to setup all components on a single host, but will also describe how the components could easily be distributed.

 Celery Broker